Nungabana

-George made an outstanding contribution to the survival and enhancement of tropical rainforest Aboriginal culture and heritage.
-Born into the Malanbarra-Yidinjy clan group, George grew up in the traditional way under the guidance of his grandfather, and went on to spend the next 49 years cutting timber in north Queensland’s rainforests.
+Coauthor of 'Mullanburra: People of the Mulgrave River', George made an outstanding contribution to the survival and enhancement of tropical rainforest Aboriginal culture and heritage.
+Born into the Malanbarra-Yidiny clan group, George grew up in the traditional way under the guidance of his grandfather, and went on to spend the next 49 years cutting timber in north Queensland’s rainforests.
 After retiring in Atherton, he dedicated his time to his cultural heritage as both an artist and educator.
 Widely respected in the Aboriginal community for his skill in making traditional artefacts such as shields, swords, dilly bags and boomerangs, George is also widely respected in the wider community as a true gentleman and a valued elder of the Atherton community.
 George was committed to community education and visited local schools and other centres often to talk about his culture.

-George was the last elder who held the knowledge of the Mullanburra People, and with his passing in 2002, much knowledge was lost.
-Two web site holds much information on his skills of rainforest aboriginal artifacts making: